 Brighton International Animation Festival does not have premiere status requirements.

 For accessibility purposes all selected films must provide captions burnt into the video file (in English) is selected.
-If filmmakers don't supply this the festival has a right to dis-include the film.
+If filmmakers don't supply this the festival has a right to disinclude the film.
 Please find here an article on Descriptive Subtitles and why it matters https://www.independentcinemaoffice.org.uk/blog-an-equal-experience-why-descriptive-subtitling-matters/

-Films must have been made since 2023.
+Films must have been made since 2024.

-Any animated technique is eligible as well as any genre such as Documentary, Narrative, Music Video, Experimental etc.
+Any animated technique is eligible as well as any genre such as Documentary, Narrative, Music Video, Experimental etc. TV series episodes/pilots are accepted.

 Brighton International Animation Festival reserves the right to determine the eligibility of any projects submitted.
 If accepted, you must be able to provide the festival with a downloadable high-resolution export of your film, as well as at least one high-quality still image for promotional purposes.